 Remove the steak from the fridge and let it rest for 30 minutes.
 Season the steak generously with salt and pepper.

-Turn the oven on at 400F (205C ), and while the oven heats up, also heat up an oven-safe skillet such as cast iron.
+Preheat the oven at high heat, 400F (205C ), and while you’re waiting for a hot oven, also heat up an oven-friendly skillet such as a cast iron pan.

-Drizzle a little olive oil on the skillet and bring it to a medium heat.
+Drizzle a little olive oil on the skillet and bring it to medium heat.
+Add some butter high in saturated fat for extra crustiness

 Step 2: Cook the filet mignon

-Once skillet has reached temperature, place the filet mignon on the skillet.
-Cook only for 2 minutes per side until seared with a nice brown char.
-Try to leave the steak in one spot while it sears rather than flipping it over several times.
+Once the skillet has reached temperature, fry the filet on the cast iron skillet or any oven-safe skillet.
+Pan searing for about 2 minutes per side will give you a perfect crusty sear that everyone will love.
+Let the steak cook undisturbed on each side rather than flipping it over several times.

-Once you’ve seared the filet mignon on both sides, put the skillet in the oven.
-The exact amount of time it takes for a steak to reach the desired temperature will depend on the thickness of the cut.
-Here are some estimated times based on our cooking experience with a 2 inch thick filet:
+Once you’ve seared the filet on both sides, put the skillet in the preheated oven.
+You can also use a baking sheet instead of a skillet, but we recommend using a cast iron skillet for rich flavor.
+The exact amount of time it takes for a steak to reach the desired internal temp will depend on the thickness of the cut.
+The estimated cooking times are based on our cooking experience with a 2 inch thick filet:

 - Medium rare, it will take about 6 minutes.